 It depends on the DAW you are using and it’s settings.
 Many modern DAWs will be fine with this.

 Some DAWs won’t do this automatically.
-In those cases you will get audio playing back at wrong speeds.
-You should always be mindful of what sample rate you are working in, what sample rates you are importing into the project and how your specific DAW deals with the situation.
+In those cases, you will get audio playing back at wrong speeds.
+You should always be mindful of three things:

 Generally it’s good practice to avoid resampling when you can as it can potentially degrade quality.
-But I wouldn’t really worry about it much if you sometimes have to do it in a creative setting.
+But I wouldn’t worry if you sometimes have to do it in a creative setting.
 You don’t want things like that to get too much in the way of your creative flow.

 Now, the question about bit depth is more simple to answer.

-For consumer type applications, a bit depth of 16 bits is fine.
-But for anything more professional, 24 bit audio should be used.
-It’s good to note here that all professional DAWs are using an internal bit depth of 32 or 64 bits these days.
+For consumer/end-user -type applications, a bit depth of 16 bits is fine.
+For anything more professional, 24-bit audio should be used.
+It’s good to note that all professional DAWs are using an internal bit depth of 32 or 64 bits these days.